 Transfer hours accepted by the school are applied to the total number of hours necessary to complete the program and are considered both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.
-Satisfactory academic progress (SAP) evaluation periods are based on actual contracted hours at the institution.
-It is the student's responsibility to confirm whether or not credits or hours will be accepted by another institution.
+SAP evaluation period are based on actual contracted hours at the institution.